What Are Business Liabilities?

-What Are the Different Types of Liabilities?
+The Different Types of Liabilities

 Liabilities are shown on your business balance sheet, a financial statement that shows the business situation at the end of an accounting period.
 The assets of the business (what it owns) are shown on the left, and the liabilities and owner equity are shown on the right.
 Liabilities are listed in a specific order:

-Long-term Liabilities.
 Long-term liabilities are those obligations of the business which are expected to continue for more than one year.
 These include loans payable and mortgages payable.

-Short-term Liabilities.
 Short-term liabilities are those obligations of the business which are expected to be paid off within a year.
 These include

-What's the Difference Between Liabilities and Expenses?
+The Difference Between Liabilities and Expenses